-Our Code of Business Conduct & Ethics (the "Code") represents a set of guidelines for individual and business conduct which are not intended to capture or address all aspects of all applicable laws or regulations, and, in some cases these guidelines exceed the requirements of applicable laws and regulations.
+Our Code of Business Conduct & Ethics (the "Code") represents a set of guidelines for individual and business conduct.
+These guidelines are not intended to capture or address all aspects of all applicable laws or regulations.
+In some cases, these guidelines exceed the requirements of applicable laws and regulations.

-Business conduct and ethics are important to the Company and its management.
+Business conduct and ethics are important to Artera (the "Company"), its employees, and its stakeholders.
 We are committed to the highest ethical standards and to conducting our business with the highest level of integrity.

-All officers, directors and employees are responsible for maintaining this level of integrity and for complying with the policies contained in the Code.
+All officers, directors, and employees are responsible for maintaining this level of integrity and for complying with the policies contained in the Code.
 If you have a question or concern about what is proper conduct for you or anyone else, please raise these concerns with any member of the Company's management, or follow the procedures outlined in applicable sections of this Code.